-When a concern is brought to the Compliance Officer (CO), he/she will research the concern, and if necessary, conduct or oversee an investigation.
+When a concern is brought to the CO, they will take prompt action to research the concern, and if necessary, conduct or oversee an investigation/audit to determine the facts of the situation, and any misconduct or violations that occurred.
 All members have a responsibility to participate, when requested, in the resolution of compliance related matters.

-As needed, the CO will confer with the Agency Executive Director, CEO, CFO/COO, legal counsel, Human Resources, and comply with relevant reporting requirements.
-If the CO determines, after an investigation, that noncompliant conduct has occurred, corrective action and, if necessary, disciplinary steps will be outlined.
-After the investigation, the CO will prepare a written report of findings including the corrective action plan which will be shared with the CEO, and when appropriate, the Agency Executive Director.
+As needed, the CO will confer with the Agency Executive Director, CEO, CFO, legal counsel, Human Resources, and comply with relevant reporting requirements.
+If the CO determines, after an investigation, that non-compliant conduct has occurred, the corrective action and, if necessary, disciplinary steps will be outlined, as steps to reduce the potential for recurrence, and ensure ongoing compliance with state and federal regulations and internal policies.
+After the investigation, the CO will promptly prepare a written report of findings including the corrective action plan which will be shared with the CEO, and when appropriate, the Agency Executive Director.
 Summary of findings and corrective actions will be shared with the Corporate Compliance Committee of the BOT, and Management Compliance Committee.